blueink-bkk/museum-v9.2/readme.md

 ##### Les Indexes

-- list of documents-pdf aggregated by construteur. (sec1-2)
+- list of documents-pdf aggregated by construteur. (sec1-2) => search for con
 - list of documents-pdf aggregated by marques @constructeur. (sec1-2)
 - list of documents-pdf aggregated by auteur. (sec3-4)
 - list of catalogs sorted by title (includes alias/translations)